A Volunteer's Story

 “One of the things I thought about as I went into retirement was: what was I going to do?
 What did I want to do next?” says Margarete Couture.
 “And I decided that I was only going to do things that bring joy to me.”

-Margarete, along with Barbara Watson, found what brings her joy: volunteering with LifePath (formerly Franklin County Home Care Corporation) as a Benefits Counselor.
+Margarete, along with Barbara Watson, found what brings her joy: volunteering with LifePath (formerly Franklin County Home Care) as a Benefits Counselor.

 Benefits Counselors, overseen by Gretchen Smith, Benefits Counseling Program Coordinator, assist elders and people with disabilities with learning about the benefits to which they are entitled and filling out applications.
 These volunteers help give people residing in Franklin County, as well as those living in the four Worcester Country towns of Athol, Petersham, Phillipston, and Royalston in the North Quabbin, access to benefits programs offering assistance with home repair, weatherization, fuel assistance, disability modifications, foreclosure protection, utility discounts, and SNAP (food stamps).